-When a dispute cannot be resolved, a Manager may advise their Senior Manager or CEO, or seek advice from a lawyer or their State or Territory's guardianship body (i.e. the Public Advocate or Public Guardian).
+When a dispute cannot be resolved, a manager may advise their senior manager or CEO, or seek advice from a lawyer or their State or Territory's Public Advocate or Public Guardian.

 Practice tip

 If you are a GP involved in a dispute, you can also seek advice from your medical insurer or medical defence organisation.